sbidy/PS-ExecutionMonitor/README.md

 ## Paranoid mode
 The paranoid mode enables a strict detection of all PowerShell interactions.
 Also the command prompt.

+# Usage
+At the bin folder you can find the compiled "PsMs.exe" (x64 and x86).
+After you start the tool, a small tray icon lives in your icon bar.
+To close und configure the PoMs click right on the icon.

 # Credits
 Idea was originated from Nikhil Mittals talk at BlackHat USA 2016 - "AMSI: How Windows 10 Plans to Stop Script-Based Attacks and
 How Well It Does It".